Skip to main content

 Sculptra has unique injection requirements and should only be used by a trained healthcare practitioner.
 Contour deficiencies should not be overcorrected because they are expected to gradually improve after treatment.

-Sculptra should not be injected into the blood vessels as it may cause vascular occlusion, infarction or embolic phenomena.
-Use at the site of skin sores, cysts, pimples, rashes, hives or infection should be postponed until healing is complete.
+Sculptra should not be injected into the blood vessels as it may cause vascular occlusion, infarction, or embolic phenomena.
+Use at the site of skin sores, cysts, pimples, rashes, hives, or infection should be postponed until healing is complete.
 Sculptra should not be injected into the red area (vermillion) of the lip or in the peri-orbital area.

-The most common side effects after initial treatment include injection site swelling, tenderness, redness, pain, bruising, bleeding, itching and lumps.
+The most common side effects after initial treatment include injection site swelling, tenderness, redness, pain, bruising, bleeding, itching, and lumps.
 Other side effects may include small lumps under the skin that are sometimes noticeable when pressing on the treated area.
 Larger lumps, some with delayed onset with or without inflammation or skin discoloration, have also been reported.

 Instructions for Use